jsantiago611/digital-garden-master/_posts/2022-04-14-temptation-stage-2.md

 [[Epistemic Status: I started thinking about this yesterday, but need to flesh out these stages and include better examples as they come up.
 My response below feels generic.::wrap]]

-After the mental shift ([[the First stage of temptation is rationalization]]), we believe an overpromise.
+After the mental shift ([[the first stage of temptation is rationalization]]), we believe an overpromise.

 Keller says that *"the woman says, literally, 'I looked for you only' (verse 15), meaning 'you are the one I've been looking for all my life."* And so a fleeting sexual encounter is framed as a cosmic life-fulfilling event that promises to leave this man better than he was before.